rukoBean/TCproject/docs/sec1.md

 - Physics and Astronomy

 > [!Attention]
 > Please note that not all content may be included in our library's subscription.
-[Click here](http://www.lib.seu.edu.cn/upload_files/article/251/53_20230917154616.xlsx) to see a full subsription list.
+[Click here](http://www.lib.seu.edu.cn/upload_files/article/251/53_20230917154616.xlsx) to see a full subscription list.